-- 2. Stir in 150 g (chilled) yogurt. - 3.
+- 2. Stir in 150 g (chilled) yoghurt. - 3.
 Pour into cups or small jars and cover with cling film. - Place the cups or jars onto the cooking compartment floor and use the settings indicated in the table. - 5.
-After preparation, leave the yogurt to cool in the refrigerator.
+After making the yoghurt, leave it to cool in the refrigerator.